 The amount of income bloggers make can vary widely.
 While the majority of bloggers earn very little (think less than $1,000 per year), especially in their early days of blogging—as your website traffic grows, you’ll have many more opportunities to monetize your blog and begin earning much more from it.
 Today, I make anywhere from $25,000 to $60,000 per month from my blog—which makes for a nice cushion of extra savings for me.

 In total over the past few years, I’ve made between $100,000 and $500,000 per year as a blogger (part-time).
 My blogging income can vary quite a bit depending upon the number of sponsorships I’m running, how well certain posts are doing as far as driving traffic and affiliate income, the number of students joining my paid online courses, how many freelance clients I accept, and several other variables.
-Learning how to start a blog (and continually invest in it over the years) is one of the best decisions I’ve ever made.
+Starting a blog (and continually invest in it over the years) is one of the best decisions I’ve ever made.

 While most bloggers won’t typically make this much money from their blogs each year, there are plenty of bloggers earning much, much more than me—some well into the several hundreds of thousands of dollars each month.
-Moreover, I’m living proof that it’s possible to start a blog from scratch and begin making money from it within as little as a few months.
+Moreover, I’m living proof that it’s possible to start from scratch and begin making money from it within as little as a few months.
 Building a profitable blog is all about creating winning habits, deliberately building your readership and finding win-win ways to monetize with them.

 How much time does it take to start making money from a blog?